zbum/netty-spring-example/README.md

 This TCP Communication Service is the simple backend application for developer who wants to make tcp service with Spring-Boot and Netty.

+The main purpose of this codes is to explain how to build Netty based server application with Spring Boot.

 ## Feature
 * Telnet Client can send message to other telnet client.